cocos/cocos-docs/en/asset-workflow/auto-atlas.md

 | Force Squared | Whether to force the Atlas size to be set to square
 | Power Of Two | Whether to set the map size to a power of two number
 | Heuristices | Atlas packaging strategy, the optional strategies are [BestShortSideFit, BestLongSideFit, BestAreaFit, BottomLeftRule, ContactPointRule]
-| Format | Image generation format, available in [png, jpg, webp]
 | Padding Bleed | Padding with one pixel bleed area for each textures in atlas, the bleed area will copy the nearest pixel in the original texture.
 This feature is also known as "Extrude".
 | Filter Unused Resources | The option will not work in preview process, it only work in build process

+For **Premultiply Alpha**, **Filter Mode**, **packable** parameters of the Texture section, please refer to document [Texture](./sprite.md#texture-%E5%B1%9E%E6%80%A7).
+For the setting of Texture format, please refer to document [Texture Compression](./compress-texture.md).

 After the configuration is complete, you can click the **Preview** button to preview the results of the packaging.
 The results of the current auto-atlas configuration will be displayed in the area below the **Properties** panel.
 Note that after any configuration change, you need to click **Preview** button again to refresh the preview.

 The results are:

-- Packed Textures: display packaged atlas texture and related information, if there're multiple textures, they will be listed in the preview area.
+- **Packed Textures**: display packaged atlas texture and related information, if there're multiple textures, they will be listed in the preview area.
-- Unpacked Textures: showing textures that can not be packed into the Atlas.
+- **Unpacked Textures**: showing textures that can not be packed into the Atlas.
 The cause may be that the size of these sprites are larger than the maximum size of the atlas texture.

 ## Generate atlas